URBAN TEACHERS STRUCTURE

-Urban Teachers was founded in 2009 to improve new teacher quality.
-We began in two of the highest-need districts in the nation: Baltimore, MD and Washington, DC, and the Dallas, TX site opened with its first cohort in 2016.
-The Urban Teachers national office is located in Baltimore and supports all three sites.
+Urban Teachers was founded in 2009 to improve new teacher quality in two of the highest-need districts in the nation: Baltimore, MD and Washington, DC.
+Urban Teachers has since opened sites in Dallas/Fort Worth, TX (in 2016) and Philadelphia, PA (in 2022).
+The Urban Teachers national office is located in Baltimore and supports all four sites.
 Each city site has local offices and a site team that works directly with the aspiring educators and new teachers in their region.

-Urban Teachers is one of the most thorough teacher preparation programs in the nation, providing its participants a year-long residency, a two-year Master of Science in Education program in partnership with the Johns Hopkins School of Education, three years of one-on-one coaching, and four years of experience working in high-needs classrooms.
+Urban Teachers is one of the most thorough teacher preparation programs in the nation, providing its participants a year-long Residency, a two-year Master of Arts in Teaching program in partnership with American University, three years of one-on-one coaching, and four years of experience working in high-needs classrooms.
 Participants who complete the program and four-year teaching commitment are prepared with the tools and skills needed to be an effective urban teacher.
 This is an investment that pays off for our teachers and their students.

 Program Year Alignment with Participant Status